 Sequence data from all samples (baseline and first line VF samples) were analyzed using Seq2Res.
 To facilitate direct comparisons with the Sanger data the prevalence cutoff was set to 20%, consistent with the reported ability of Sanger-based sequencing to detect resistant variants to a level of 20% in the viral population (Hudelson et al., 2010; Larder et al., 1993; Leitner et al., 1993; Schuurman et al., 1999; Van Laethem et al., 1999).
 The presence of resistance in the UDPS genotypic data was further explored at prevalence levels of 15%, 10%, 5% and 1% of the amplified and sequenced viral population.

 Every sequence read was tested for drug resistance using the Stanford HIV drug resistance database resistance interpretation algorithm (Liu and Shafer, 2006; Rhee et al., 2003; Shafer, 2006).
-The percentage of sequences that were predicted as resistant for a particular antiretroviral drug by the algorithm calculated.
-Using a number of prevalence cutoffs (20%, 15%, 10%, 5% and 1%), if the percentage of sequences predicted as resistant to a drug was greater or equal to the cutoff, the sample was predicted resistance for that drug.
+The percentage of sequences that were predicted as resistant for a particular antiretroviral drug by the algorithm was calculated.
+Using a number of prevalence cutoffs (20%, 15%, 10%, 5% and 1%), if the percentage of sequences predicted as resistant to a drug from the total number of sequences analyzed for a sample, was greater or equal to the cutoff, the sample was predicted resistance for that drug.

 As the baseline regimens of each of the individuals was known, resistance was defined as predicted resistance to one or more of the drugs in the individuals regimen.
 In the very rare event of an individual’s regimen not being recorded, resistance was defined as predicted resistance to one or more of the entire spectrum of drugs used as first line therapy in the study (D4T, 3TC, EFV, NVP, LPV/r or NLF).